Are Christians Willfully Ignorant of Jesus’ Nonviolence?

 Jesus initiates a radical paradigm shift for humanity when he teaches and gives witness to the Community of God, sometimes translated as the Kingdom of God.
 Jesus’ Kingdom of God shifts humanity to communion, love, and creative healing power thus transforming the kingdom of Caesar’s domination, suffering, and violence.
 Unfortunately, institutional christianity hinders that transformation.
-For example, it prioritizes a personal need to be saved – which Jesus never taught, while it ignores the social need to transform – which Jesus routinely taught in the kingdom of God.
+For example, it prioritizes a personal need to be saved – which Jesus never taught.
+At the same time, it ignores the social need to transform – which Jesus routinely taught in the kingdom of God.
 There is one time Jesus’ teaching on the Kingdom of God is not ignored by institutional christianity.
-It happens this Sunday when Jesus is speaking face to face with a member of the kingdom of Caesar, Pilate, and says to Pilate, “My kingdom does not belong to this world.”
+It happens this Sunday when Jesus is speaking face to face with a ruler in the kingdom of Caesar, Pilate.
+Jesus says to Pilate, “My kingdom does not belong to this world.”

-Jesus did not fight and kill people – that Gospel truth cannot be willfully ignored.
-Jesus routinely healed people – that Gospel truth also cannot be willfully ignored.
+Jesus did not fight and kill people.
+That Gospel truth cannot be ignored.
+Jesus routinely healed people.
+That Gospel truth also cannot be ignored.
 To be Christian / Christ-like is to be a peacemaker.
 When self-titled Christians, especially U.S. politicians, promote fighting enemies like ISIS while they deny healing opportunities for refugees, like Syrian refugees fleeing ISIS, they prove they are not Christ-like.
 They prove they are Militarists, willfully fighting while willfully ignoring healing.
 The healing that is needed will not be easy.
-It will put us face to face with Militarists enforcing a murderous kingdom of Caesar.
+It will put us face to face with Militarists determined to fight us to enforce a murderous kingdom of Caesar.

 Prayer: Spirit of Peace, may we be healing peacemakers when we engage with militarists.